Sándor Déki Lakatos–Gypsy Song

 Flaubert could have answered for me.
 “Madame Bovary, c’est moi.”
 But I wondered, was Mica really me?
 I had never thought about it.
 I just wrote from my heart.
 Instincts had pushed my pen.
 No plan.
 No outline.
 A story narrated.
 A simple heart.

 I recalled when I had started writing Mica’s story so many years ago.
-I had tested the situations that I placed her in by comparing Mica to my son, Cliff, who was Mica’s age at the time.
+I had tested the situations that I placed her in by comparing Mica to my younger son Cliff, who was Mica’s age at the time.
 Could Cliff do what I was asking Mica to do?
 Could he get out of the difficult situations I was putting Mica into?
-Be alone and remain strong?
 Survive and not be destroyed?
+Use his willpower to create his life?
 As I was paralleling my teen-aged son to my literary daughter, I felt confident that her journey was realistic.
 Vraisemblable, my French teachers kept insisting when I was a student.

 And so I answered Nan, “Mica is not me.
 She is herself.”